lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     The centre of the harmonic potential :math:`x_\text{des}` successively takes values from -25 to 25.
-For each value of :math:`x_\text{des}`, an equilibration step of 400 ps is performed, followed by a step of 400 ps during which the position along :math:`x` of the particle is saved in data files (one data file per value of :math:`x_\text{des}`).
-You can increase the duration of the run for better samplings, but 0.4 ps returns reasonable results despite being really fast (it should only take a few minutes).
+For each value of :math:`x_\text{des}`, an equilibration step of 0.4 ns is performed, followed by a step of 2 ns during which the position along :math:`x` of the particle is saved in data files (one data file per value of :math:`x_\text{des}`).
+You can always increase the duration of the runs for better samplings.

 On the choice of k
 ------------------